azkaban/azkaban/docs/imageMgmtAPI.rst

 Get an existing Image Rampup Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Returns a list of matching rampup plans for a given imageType
+Returns an active ramp-up plan for the specified image type if there is one.

 - **Method:** GET
 - **Request URL:** /imageRampup